Looking for an easy way to create a custom header with Elementor? Great, this article will guide you through the process!

-Creating a Custom Header with Elementor
+Creating a Custom Header With Elementor Pro

 Having a good header serves both functionality and design.
 I say it is integral because it acts as the prime navigation of your website.
-In this article, we will learn how you can design a custom Headers with the Elementor page builder.
+In this article, we will learn how you can design a custom Header with the Elementor page builder.

 Step 1: We will start by going to WP Admin > Elementor > My Templates.

 Step 2: Now click on the Add New Button at the top.
 Select the type of template as Header and give your header a proper name.

 Step 3: After entering a proper name, click on the Create Template button.

 Step 4: Once the page loads, you get to choose from multiple pre-designed layouts.
 Select the one you want and click on the Insert button.

 Step 5: Now you can see that the layout is loaded on the page.
 We will now begin editing the header but don’t worry; there is nothing new you need to learn here.
 You can start designing the header the way you want by selecting the widgets.

 Step 6: The Header will automatically fetch the dynamic image that is the site logo from the website but if that’s not the case, you can add the site logo by dragging and dropping the site logo module, and it will directly fetch the site logo.

 If you are still unable to see the site logo, go ahead and check with your theme if the image is updated there or not.